 Get traffic in front of goalie Roberto Luongo and start launching pucks his way.
-It's a simple formula that helped the Bruins go 2-0 at home in the Stanley Cup Final, but hasn't translated north of the border.
+It's a simple formula that helped the Bruins go 2-0 at home in the Stanley Cup finals, but hasn't translated north of the border.

 "Our net-front presence definitely caused problems for them in our two games here," Boston center Gregory Campbell said.
 "Even before that, it's worked for us in the last three rounds, too.
 If he can't see the puck, he can't stop it, so we want to keep doing it."